FelixRiddle/minecraft-intelligent-bots/doc/TODO/Actions/Collection/Tree.md

 - [x] Sometimes the bot breaks dirt below the tree for some reason?

 I don't know if this one was fixed but it doesn't happen anymore)?

+- [x] Collect tree stopped working

+Don't know why

+- [x] Can't collect other trees that are not birch tree